 Mike’s research at Yale investigated how community structure affects ecosystem function within the context of environmental change.
 I tackle this interest by specifically assessing how changes in the structure of soil microbial communities, either due to historical and/or contemporary environmental change, impact ecosystem biogeochemical cycles.

 Bhavya Sridhar, MESc 2012: Ph.D. student, Cornell University

 Wile at Yale, Bhavya studied the consequences of nitrogen fertilization and soil warming for soil carbon storage and cycling.

-Taylor Gregoire-Wright, BSc Environmental Science 2012: TERI, India
+Taylor Gregoire-Wright, BSc Environmental Studies 2012: TERI, India

 At Yale, Taylor studied the effects of different resource histories on the functioning of microbial communities.